WebAssembly/design/Modules.md

 The initial contents of linear memory are zero by default.
-However, the memory section contains a possibly-empty array of *segments* (analogous to `.data`) which can specify the initial contents of fixed ranges of memory.
+However, the memory section contains a possibly-empty array of *segments* (analogous to `.data`) which can specify the initial contents of fixed `(offset, length)` ranges of memory.

-The linear memory section may also contain an optional hint declaring the maximum heap usage.
+The linear memory section may also contain an optional hint declaring the expected maximum heap usage.
 This hint is not semantically visible but can help a WebAssembly engine to optimize `grow_memory`.

 ## Code section